 Comparison of ESG and CSR.
 How do these concepts differ?

 In today’s dynamic business world, with increasing importance placed on balancing profit making with social and environmental responsibility, the terms CSR and ESG are often used interchangeably.
 However, the approach is uneven.
 Although both concepts move in the direction of promoting sustainability and minimizing the negative impact of companies’ activities on the environment, there are obvious differences between them.
-In this post we will try to briefly discuss them.
+In this post, we will discuss them, showing how they translate into event organization and event marketing.

 Corporate social responsibility (CSR) – what is it?

-CSR stands for Corporate Social Responsibility, which when translated into Polish means corporate social responsibility.
-It is a management strategy according to which a company voluntarily takes into account social interests, environmental aspects and relations with various stakeholder groups, especially employees, in its operations.
-The main premise of CSR is to conduct business in a way that ensures the transparency of decisions and their compliance with ethical standards.
+CSR stands for Corporate Social Responsibility, or corporate social responsibility.
+It is a management strategy according to which a company voluntarily takes into account social interests, environmental aspects and relations with stakeholders, especially employees, in its activities, which in practice may mean, for example, organizing team-building trips.
+The main premise of CSR is to conduct business transparently and in accordance with ethical standards.

 The purpose of a CSR strategy is to show that a company or organization is socially responsible to itself, its stakeholders and society.
 Although the origins of this concept in the world date back to the 1950s.
 While it was developed in the 1970s, it is relatively new in Poland.
 The idea of CSR is steadily gaining in popularity, reflecting growing social awareness and the increasing importance of companies’ responsibility for the impact of their actions on their surroundings.
 In recent years, the search for ways to analyze and evaluate “soft” Corporate Social Responsibility activities has begun.
 Thus was born the concept of ESG.